fugue1/group-theory/README.md

                                          [3,4,1,2],
                                          [4,3,2,1]]

-Here, the first row [1,2,3,4], and the element 1 appearing throughout the table, refer to the same element, the identity.
+Here, the first row [1,2,3,4], and the numeral 1 appearing throughout the table, refer to the same element, the identity.
 In general, the numeral 'n' and the n'th row of the table are two different ways of representating the n'th element of the group.